 Well-wrapped cakes are so happy to hang out in the freezer.
 If you’re making a frosted cake, you can freeze the layers, then thaw—at room temperature, not in the fridge—and build while still very cold.
 (This actually makes frosting easier—fewer crumbs.)
 But this holiday doesn’t need all that fuss.
 These everyday showstoppers ask less of you: just a shower of powdered sugar or scoop of ice cream and they’re ready for date night.

 You can freeze cookies two ways.
 One: formed.
 So scoop your oatmeal-raisin, roll and cut out your sugar cookies, etc. Then freeze on a sheet tray and collect into a plastic bag.
 Two: baked.
 Complete the recipe from start to finish, let cool completely, then freeze in a plastic bag.
 My rule: If the cookies are great warm (hi, chocolate chips), I’ll freeze them formed and bake to order (no scented candle can beat the smell of just-baked cookies).
 But if they would have to cool anyway before eating (hey, shortbread), I’ll freeze them baked.
-Oh, and if you’re doing a cut-out cookie, now is the time to do Xs and Os.

 Three ways to freeze bars: One, uncut, in their natural state (do this only if you’re planning to eat the whole pan post-thaw).
 Two, cookie-style—cut into squares (itty-bitty ones are all the better to feed each other with), frozen on a plate, then transferred to a plastic bag.
 Three, cut into squares and wrapped individually.